DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * Step ladder
 * [Green squishy floor mat](https://www.amazon.com/gp/product/B06XCSRR5H/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) - For foot comfort during long cooking and dish cleaning
 * [Trash can](https://www.wayfair.com/school-furniture-and-supplies/pdp/wayfair-basics-plastic-13-gallon-step-on-trash-can-w000472815.html?category=1864277&placement=1&slot=0&sponsoredid=d6e4b8880135f59b1915cb0feef82380bae7456d89e96bd6628d96eecc312614&_txid=otAicF1LNPY1TQlUb3clAg%3D%3D&isB2b=0)

+#### <a name="Food"></a> Food
+I don't have a natural talent for cooking, nor do I particularly enjoy it day to day, but nutrition and health are important to me, so I try to be conscious of what I eat.
+Below are some of my most common dietary choices, all of which I'm trying to improve.

+* Grass-fed whole milk - I drink more than is socially acceptable
+* Pasture-raised eggs - Used most in burritos and occasionally in mixed bowls and pancakes, I buy expensive eggs because I think they're better for the planet and [better for me](https://www.cambridge.org/core/journals/renewable-agriculture-and-food-systems/article/vitamins-a-e-and-fatty-acid-composition-of-the-eggs-of-caged-hens-and-pastured-hens/552BA04E5A9E3CD7E49E405B339ECA32)
+* Bacon - This almost certainly isn't good for me, but it's a relatively harmless vice to be put in burritos and mixed bowls
+* Mexican cheese blend - Also for burritos
+* Burrito tortillas
+* Banza protein pasta - Because pasta is easy to batch and tasty, but contains too many simple carbohydrates to be eaten daily
+* Whole Foods pesto - For the pasta
+* Chunked pancetta - Usually from my local Italian market, for the pasta
+* Cherry tomatoes - A new addition to be blistered and added to the pasta, and occasionally to burritos
+* Olive oil - For pasta, but also just for general cooking
+* Kodiak Cakes protein pancake mix - I batch small pancakes and freeze them for quick breakfasts or between-class snacks
+* Frozen cauliflower - Boiled and hidden in the above-mentioned pancakes, for nutrition
+* Sweet potatoes - Generally cubed and frozen, I use these for a base in bowls
+* Avocado oil - Has the [highest smoke point](https://chosenfoods.com/blogs/central/top-4-reasons-why-you-need-to-be-cooking-with-avocado-oil) of common cooking oils, and so is probably the best to cook with
+* Avocado oil mayonnaise - Usually in bowls with the sweet potatoes, so tasty
+* Fire roasted frozen corn - Used for sweet potato bowls
+* Rice - Sometimes I just need carbs
+* Frozen peas - Sometimes I just need vegetables
+* Butter - For the peas, the pancakes, the everything
+* Fruit: In the summer, cherries, in the fall, pomegranates, in the winter, kiwis, and in the spring, blackberries, raspberries, and peaches.
+I usually get a sugar craving in the evening and I try to curb it with fruit.

 ## <a name="Bathroom"></a> Bathroom